prb112/openshift-demo/topology_manager/examples/hugepages/README.md

 14. Check that there are allocated Hugepages (on one of the Worker nodes)

-1. Switch to the root user
+a.
+Switch to the root user

 ```
 $ sudo -s
 ```

-2. Find the hugepaged process
+b.
+Find the hugepaged process

 ```
 ps -ef | grep hugepaged
 ```

-3. Verify the allocated data
+c.
+Verify the allocated data

 ```
 $ PROC=27693